-The Clinical Psychology section is an expanding part of the School of Health in Social Science, in the College of Humanities and Social Science.
+The Clinical Psychology section is an expanding part of the School of Health in Social Science, in the College of Arts, Humanities and Social Sciences.

 The section has been based in the Old Medical School in Teviot Place since the end of 2005.
 The research interests of the Clinical Psychology section cover the whole of the lifespan, focusing on childhood to adult and older adult mental health and emotional well being as well as the psychological impact of chronic physical ill health.